-- We may periodically send emails about events, and the range of the LOC, the PEC and LOCSU support available using the email address which you have provided. - From time to time, we may also use your information to invite you to participate in a survey.
+- We may periodically send emails about events, and the range of LOC support available using the email address which you have provided. - From time to time, we may also use your information to invite you to participate in an LOC survey.
 We may contact you by email, phone, fax or mail.
 We may use the information to customise the website according to your interests.

-Our legal basis for processing personal data from Buckinghamshire optometric practices, optometrists and dispensing opticians is legitimate interest.
+Our legal basis for processing personal data is legitimate interest.